SPINAL CORD INJURY - CAR ACCIDENT COMPENSATION CLAIM SOLICITORS

-In most cases this injury will not have been caused by a car accident however there is a significant proportion that is a direct result of motor vehicle collisions.
-Road traffic accidents are a major cause of traumatic injury and represent more than half of all cases handled by personal injury solicitors.
-If you have been injured in a car accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our offices or use the solicitor’s helpline.
-Our car accident compensation claim solicitors offer free advice without further obligation.
-If we deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.
+If you have been injured in a an accident and you want to make a compensation claim for personal injury and loss just complete the contact form, email our lawyers offices or use the solicitors helpline.
+Our accident compensation claim solicitors offer advice at no cost without further obligation.
+If our spinal cord injury solicitors deal with your claim it will be on a no win no fee basis, compensation is paid in full and you do not have to fund or finance your car accident compensation claim.

 Spinal cord injury can be compression and bruising of the spinal cord or transection of the cord.
 All of these injuries affect the ability of the nerves distal to the cord damage to feel things or to move things.
 This results in paralysis with loss of sensation below the level of the spinal cord.
 Spinal cord injuries at the level of the cervical vertebrae can affect everything at or below the arms and can affect breathing ability.
 Thoracic spinal cord injuries affect the legs and lumbar spinal cord injuries tend to affect only portions of the legs.
-The spinal cord itself only exists from the level of the brainstem down to about L1 after which only spinal nerves are present in the spinal canal.
+The spinal cord itself only exists from the level of the brain-stem down to about L1 after which only spinal nerves are present in the spinal canal.

 The major causes of spinal cord injuries are sports injuries, falls, gunshot wounds, industrial accidents, diving injuries and motor vehicle accidents.
 Assaults and other injuries will cause spinal cord injuries as well.
 If the spine is weak due to osteoporosis or rheumatoid arthritis, there can be minor injuries that result in spinal cord damage.
 Spinal stenosis or spinal cord narrowing can also result in an increased risk for spinal injuries.